HopeCommunityChurch/project-2-15/designStuff/types.md

   , image :: Maybe Url -- Probably not added right away , name :: Text
   , email :: Text -- Hidden from other users
-  , groups :: List GroupId -- Hidden from other users }
+  }
 ```